 - Don't overmix the batter.
 Overmixing the batter can make the cake tough and dense.
 Mix the ingredients until just combined.

 - Use room temperature ingredients.
 Room temperature ingredients mix more easily and evenly.
 Let the eggs, butter, and buttermilk reach room temperature before using them.
+Pull them out of the fridge 1-2 hours before baking.

 - Don't overbake.
 Check the cake a few minutes before the suggested baking time as oven temperatures can vary.
 The cake is done when a toothpick inserted in the center comes out clean.